You must provide appropriate safeguards if you plan to recruit subjects from the following vulnerable groups:

-If a site consents a non-English speaking subject, there must be someone at the site who is capable of answering questions about the research in the language of the non-English speaking subject and who is available throughout the study (i.e., employee, member of the study staff, or impartial translator).
-This person cannot be a family member or friend of the subject.
+If a site consents a non-English speaking subject, there must be someone who is capable of answering questions about the research in the language of the non-English speaking subject and who is available throughout the study (i.e., employee, member of the study staff, or impartial translator).

 Nursing Home Residents

 Each state has a “Nursing Home Bill of Rights” or other applicable regulations of which the PI, study staff, subject and LAR, if appropriate, must be fully aware.

 A pregnant woman is to be fully informed regarding the foreseeable impact of the research on the fetus or resultant child.
 In addition, the individuals engaged in research will have no part in any decisions as to the timing, method, or procedures used to terminate a pregnancy and will have no part in determining the viability of the fetus.
 No inducements, monetary or otherwise, will be offered to terminate a pregnancy.

 Schulman does not review studies in which prisoners are the targeted population.